fakero0t/game_city/v1_prd.md

 ### 6.1 Theme Application

-- Apply `vocab_cat_theme.tres` at project level
+- Apply `vocab_zoo_theme.tres` at project level
 - All screens inherit base styling
-- Use `VocabCatColors.gd` for custom colors
+- Use `VocabZooColors.gd` for custom colors
-- Use `VocabCatConstants.gd` for animations
+- Use `VocabZooConstants.gd` for animations

 ### 6.2 Character Specifications